renranrrrrrr/MIT6.828/lab2-report.md

 #### Explicitly set, clear, or change the permissions of any mapping in the current address space.

 Just check if the input is valid and modify the permissions as needed.
 See `kern/monitor.c/mon_showmappings` for details.

+#### Dump the contents of a range of memory given either a virtual or physical address range.
+Be sure the dump code behaves correctly when the range extends across page boundaries!

+Notice that we can directly access the corresponding physical address by accessing the virtual address above KERNBASE.
+Pay attention to the differences in pa and va.See `kern/monitor.c/mon_dumpmem` for details.